 - Buy quality – grass-fed, organic, pasture-raised, happy cows

-- When filling out your cut sheet, ask for the bones, fat and organs – you’re paying for them anyway and you can always make beef bone broth and tallow
+- When filling out your cut sheet, ask for the soup bones, fat and organs – you’re paying for them anyway and you can always make beef bone broth and tallow

-We love filling our freezer with local, delicious, grass-fed beef.
-I love the challenge of cooking with cuts I don’t normally buy.
+We love filling our deep freezer with local, delicious, grass-fed beef.
+I love the challenge of cooking with individual cuts I don’t normally buy.
 We will only ever buy a side of beef at a time now.
 It’s well worth it!